 Chair: Dr Kris Erickson, CREATe, University of Glasgow

 Nicola will present an analytic review of all CREATe projects that investigated business models across many sectors of the creative economy, including music, publishing, film and TV, games, fashion and crafts.
-Her thought provoking report finds that business models in the UK creative industries remain dominated by the traditional product model (in Baden-Fuller’s taxonomy of product, solution, multi-sided triadic and matchmaker models).
+Her thought provoking report finds that business models in the UK creative industries remain dominated by the traditional product model (in Baden-Fuller’s typology of product, solution, multi-sided triadic and matchmaker models).
 Nicola’s report will be published to coincide with this event.

 The UK review will be contrasted with findings from a CREATe research project on business models emerging in China.
-What is the shape of the creative industries in a very different institutional environment, characterised by the lack of back catalogue firms, an advanced mobile and micro payment infrastructure, and social media and e-commerce platforms moving into content.
+What is the shape of the creative industries in a very different institutional environment, characterised by the lack of back catalogue firms, an advanced mobile and micro payment infrastructure, and social media and e-commerce platforms moving into content?
 This project will be presented by Dr Xiaobai Shen and Prof. Robin Williams from the Institute for the Study of Science, Technology and Innovation at the University of Edinburgh.

 13:00 – 14:00 Lunch